dydx404/EIE-Risc-V-CPU/README.md

 ### Memory

-Early versions of the project (and Lab 4) used word-addressable memories, where each location stored a 32-bit word.
-That worked for LW/SW, but became awkward once we needed to support all byte and halfword load/store instructions (LB, LBU, LH, LHU, SB, SH).
-Word-addressable memory would have required extra masking and shifting to reconstruct sub-word accesses.

-To avoid this, I implemented a **byte-addressable 128 KB data memory**, where each location stores 8 bits.
-In this model:

-- Byte accesses map directly to a single entry.
-- Halfword accesses span two consecutive entries.
-- Word accesses span four consecutive entries.

-This layout matches RISC-V little-endian ordering: the least-significant byte lives at the lowest address.
-The design uses the lower 17 bits of the ALU address as the memory index, giving a bounded 2¹⁷-byte space that matches the project’s memory map and remains simulation-friendly.

-Stores (SB/SH/SW) are synchronous, occurring on the rising clock edge, and write 1, 2, or 4 consecutive bytes.
-Loads (LB/LBU/LH/LHU/LW) are combinational, reconstructing data from the byte array and applying sign or zero extension based on a unified 3-bit `access_ctrl` bus: `[1:0]` encode the size (byte/halfword/word) and bit `[2]` indicates signed vs unsigned behaviour.
-That means the memory returns ISA-correct values directly, keeping the rest of the datapath simple.

-For simulation, I added a preload mechanism using `$readmemh`, which loads external `.mem` images at the base address defined by the memory map.
-This allows the same data memory to be reused across:

-- the team’s F1 starting light program
-- the official `pdf.asm` reference program
-- all five `tb/asm` verification programs
-- general top level tests

-and makes it easy to swap test programs without recompiling RTL.
+Early versions of the CPU used word-addressable memory, which was sufficient for LW/SW but became cumbersome when supporting byte and halfword load/store instructions.
+To address this, I implemented a byte-addressable 128 KB data memory, allowing natural support for all RISC-V load and store variants.
+Memory accesses follow little-endian ordering, with byte, halfword, and word operations spanning 1, 2, or 4 consecutive bytes respectively, indexed using the lower 17 bits of the ALU address.
+Stores are synchronous, while loads are combinational and return ISA-correct values directly using a unified access_ctrl signal to handle size and sign extension.
+A $readmemh preload mechanism was added to support multiple test programs and reference workloads without modifying or recompiling the RTL.[see more](statements/YiDong.md)

 ### PC
 For the program counter, we initially took the approach of separate components and a top-level interface with other components; however, in the end, this proved to be tedious and overly complicated.
 So, we turned to a flat implementation of the program counter.